 Elestis has mixed technology in comparison to the other dimension.
-Computers, cell phones, televisions, and radios do not exist here (likely because one can scry in pools or use other methods of communication via magical methods) but there are trolleys in town, as well as electricity (lights, heat, etc.) and plumbing in individual homes.
-Otherwise technology is very limited, as occupants prefer to use magic -- even if they are not wizards or witches capable of magic themselves, potions and spells can be crafted for anyone, magic abilities or not.
+Computers, televisions, and non-magical tech is not sold or maintained here (likely because one can scry in pools or use other methods of communication via magical methods), but magicians have found a way to connect objects like cell phones and radios to outside dimensions.
+There are trolleys in town, as well as electricity (lights, heat, etc.) and plumbing in individual homes.
+Otherwise, occupants prefer to use magic -- even if they are not wizards or witches capable of magic themselves, potions and spells can be crafted for anyone, magic abilities or not.
 For example, methods of travel are often magical here, like transportation spells -- you can also purchase magic brooms or carpets in town, or there are stables in Halcyon Valley for pegasi that are used for traveling.
-Of course, in this dimension where magic is everything, those with natural magical abilities are much more admired than those without, and tend to receive higher pay at jobs, etc.
+Of course, in this dimension where magic is everything, those with natural magical abilities are much more admired than those without, and tend to receive higher pay at jobs.

 Plants often change color here; think fiberoptics, but they're natural.
 Some plants are invisible, some seem to be one thing and are actually another, some plants mimic the shapes and smells of other plants but turn out to be poisonous when you bite into them.
 So of course, care should be taken before eating any plants.
 The weather is also consistently sunny here in the daytime -- even when it rains, the sun is shining, and rainbows always appear afterward.
 The rain, too, is multi-colored, but completely safe to drink.